ED courses are normally not available to non-education students. Exceptions are ED 4791, ED 3021, ED 3031, ED 3043, ED 3063.

 The interpretation and understanding of literature will be studied through various theatre practices, including readers' theatre, chamber theatre, monologues, dramatic scripts, and other media such as film.

-This course introduces discourses about and approaches to teaching and evaluating writing in schools, including traditional approaches, writing process, genre modelling and critical studies.
+This course introduces discourses about and approaches to teaching and evaluating writing in schools, including traditional approaches, writing process, and genre modelling.

 Aims, materials, methods of teaching language, literature, and composition.
 Middle school and high school.